By John M. Thorp Jr, MD

 - Evaluate lifestyle factors and drop unhealthy habits.
 This is a great time to evaluate lifestyle factors and habits, and plan for healthy nutrition, fitness, sleep, and stress management.
 Use of tobacco, recreational drugs, and/or alcohol can have serious adverse effects for Mom, Dad, and baby, and these factors should be addressed openly with a clinical team.
-Pregnancy is a unique motivator—don’t miss this opportunity to tweak, or revamp, your personal wellness plan!
+Pregnancy is a unique motivator—don’t miss this opportunity to tweak or revamp your personal wellness plan!
+Consider meeting with a health coach to develop a plan to meet the health and wellness goals you discuss with your physician or nurse midwife.

 - Reduce Stress.
 Lastly, it is important to be mindful that stress adds an extra layer of difficulty for couples struggling to conceive.
-With nearly 12% of couples having trouble becoming pregnant, or sustaining a pregnancy, we need to raise awareness about subfertility and infertility, and carefully consider how to support loved ones in these circumstances.
-It is important to understand that subfertility and infertility may be symptoms of underlying disease or imbalance, and often is chronic and multi-factorial.
-Couples in these circumstances can optimize their fertility in the ways listed above, and/or seek medical attention to try to determine the cause(s) of their difficulty conceiving.
+With nearly 12% of couples having trouble becoming pregnant or sustaining a pregnancy, we need to raise awareness about subfertility and infertility, and carefully consider how to support loved ones in these circumstances.
+It is important to understand that subfertility and infertility may be symptoms of underlying disease or imbalance, and often these are chronic and multi-factorial.
+Couples in these circumstances can optimize their fertility in the ways listed above, and/or seek medical care to seek out the cause(s) of their difficulty conceiving.

 John M. Thorp Jr., MD, is Division Director of General Obstetrics and Gynecology, and Vice Chair of Research in the Department of Obstetrics and Gynecology at the University of North Carolina at Chapel Hill.
 He also serves as the Medical Director of Reply Ob/Gyn & Fertility, and specializes in fertility awareness and a cooperative approach to treatments for couples with fertility impairment.